Garden Pinks (Dianthus Chinensis) Plant Care Guide

 Chinese pinks may self-sow if you leave a few flower heads to go to seed.
 You may also propagate from stem cuttings.

 Cut non-flowering stems just under a leaf joint.
 Trim lower leaves, leaving four to five leaves at the top of the stem.
-Dip stem bases in a rooting compound, then place in pots with light potting soil.
-Water the pot then place it in a plastic bag.
+Dip stem bases in a rooting compound, then place them in pots with light potting soil.
+Water the pot, then place it in a plastic bag.
 Cuttings will form roots in four to five weeks.

-Overwintering Dianthus chinensis
+Overwintering

-Chinese pinks may be annuals or biennials, depending on climate zone.
+Chinese pinks may be annuals or biennials, depending on the climate zone.
 To encourage plants to survive the winter, protect the plants from drying winds and freezing temperatures.

 After flowering ends, trim plants, removing any spent blossoms and about one-third of the top growth.
 If in containers, cluster them together or place them along a south-facing wall.
 Place a frost blanket over plants when temperatures drop below 40 degrees F.

-Common Problems & How to Treat them
+Common Problems & How to Treat Them

 D. chinensis may be susceptible to rust and crown rot, especially when planted in poorly draining soil.
-Prevent rust by proving enough ventilation and proper drainage.
+Prevent rust by providing enough ventilation and proper drainage.
 Remove foliage that looks brown or rusty, and treat plants with copper oxychloride.

 When planted in humid spots, powdery mildew may appear on leaves.
 Treat with benomyl fungicide.
 If planted in shady spots, watch out for snails and slugs.
 Use a snail/slug bait.